 Lenovo X24 is also a great option for a slim bezel monitor.
-The original list price of this monitor is quite expensive and I would not suggest investing that amount in this monitor.
+The original list price of this monitor is quite expensive, and I would not suggest investing that amount in this monitor.
 However, should you be able to get it at about $150, then this monitor is a steal.

 This monitor features an IPS panel.
-It not only has a slim bezel, but also a thin form factor.
+It has not only a slim bezel, but also a thin form factor.